Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 Ground handling

 Depending on your destination, GA support services range from fixed-base operators (FBO) to handlers working out of small terminal facilities with potential ground support equipment (GSE) limitations.
 While in-flight caterers are available at some larger Caribbean destinations, there are many islands where it is standard operating procedure (SOP) to source catering directly from hotels or restaurants.
-In such cases, it is important to ensure food safety, keeping hot and cold foods within particular temperature ranges, as well as having container sizes appropriate for galley re-heating refrigeration equipment.
+In such cases, it is important to ensure food safety, keep hot and cold foods within particular temperatures, and have container sizes appropriate for galley re-heating refrigeration equipment.

 Fuel considerations